Teragam/JFXShader/README.md

 This library is bound to the restrictions of the JavaFX effects system.
 The following limitations apply:

 - Only fragment/pixel shaders are supported.
 The vertex shaders of 2D effects cannot be overwritten.
+However, custom vertex shaders can be used for 3D materials.
 - The fragment/pixel shaders only support one active render target (output texture).
-- It is not possible to use OpenGL shaders on Windows.
+- To use OpenGL shaders on Windows, a custom JavaFX build with OpenGL support is required.
+The official JavaFX builds only support DirectX shaders on Windows.
 - For DirectX, only ps_3_0 shaders are supported.
 - JavaFX requires DirectX shaders to be compiled with the `fxc` compiler.
 The following command can be used to compile HLSL shaders: `fxc.exe /nologo /T ps_3_0 /Fo .\shader.obj .\shader.hlsl`